-I get to test new digital SLRs for Shutterbug magazine but regular readers of this blog know that when it comes to my personal cameras I tend to be thrifty.
-I get to shoot with these high-end expensive camera but contrary to what many think, after the review they are returned to the manufacturer.
+I get to test new cameras for Shutterbug, this blog and Mirrorless Photo Tips but regular readers know when it comes to my personal cameras I tend to be thrifty.
+I may get to shoot with high-end expensive cameras but contrary to what many think, after the review they’re returned to the manufacturer.
 All of my personal gear is funded out of my wallet.
-Over time, I evolved a simply philosophy and even wrote a blog post (“Why I am not an Equipment Snob“) that explains it.
+Over time, I evolved a simply philosophy and even wrote a post (“How Not To Go Broke Buying Equipment”) explaining it.
 I tend to buy new gear when I have a need, not an urge and over the years learned to tell the difference.
-This really doesn’t affect the kind of images I make.
+This doesn’t affect the kind of images I make.
 At least I don’t think so.

-On a podcast I did last year I was asked how I held a camera for vertical shots and since I shoot lots of glamour and portraits I also shoot lots of verticals.
-Having a grip that when shooting verticals lets me hold the camera steady instead of the “elbow waving in the air position” and gives me more control over cropping in camera.
-The other advantage is that in addition to the vertical shutter release there is usually a control wheel to let you change camera functions fast and easy using data displayed in the SLRs viewfinder as a guide.
+I was once asked how I held a camera for vertical shots and since I shoot glamour and portraits I also shoot lots of verticals.
+When shooting verticals having a grip lets me hold the camera steady instead of the “elbow waving in the air” position and gives me control over cropping in camera.
+Another advantage is that in addition to the vertical shutter release there’s usually a control wheel allowing you to change camera functions fast and easy.

 Some battery grips include a tray that lets you insert 4-6 AA batteries to shoot when you forget the rechargeable batteries or worse the charger.
 It happened to me.

 I originally bought the official Canon battery grip for my IR-powered Rebel XTi but when I had a used Xt converted to infrared using a different kind of filter, I added a third-party grip to it.
 When comparing the two grips side-by-side, I saw no visible differences—except cost.